Jack Deed: Sporting career

 Having not played cricket for Cambridge, Deed first appeared for the Kent Second XI in 1924.
 After scoring 252 against Surrey Second XI at The Oval, he made his first-class cricket debut of in the First XI later the same season against Lancashire at Old Trafford.
 Deed played for the First XI between 1924 and 1930, often adding batting depth in the early season when more of Kent's amateur players were unavailable.
 He played more regularly in 1926, 1928 and 1930, scoring 1,863 runs for the county at an average of 22.71, adding solidity to Kent's batting – Wisden says that "Deed's steadiness was often valuable".
 He was awarded his Kent cap in 1928.

 Deed scored two centuries for Kent, both against Warwickshire at Edgbaston, with his highest score of 133 being made in his final season.
 The innings lasted over three hours and was described as "very painstaking" and Deed was never considered a fluent, attacking players.
 He played his final first-class match in July 1930 against Surrey at The Oval.
-He toured Egypt with HM Martineau's XI in 1937, playing a number of non-first-class matches on the tour, including against an Egyptian national side.
+He toured Egypt with HM Martineau's XI in 1937, playing a number of minor matches on the tour, including against Egypt.
 He served on theKent committee between 1953 and 1973 and was president in 1965.

 Away from cricket, Deed was also a squash player.
 He played for Kent and was a member of the Kent squash committee between 1932 and 1959.
 He was Honorary Treasurer of Old Malverian Football Club between 1930 and 1946 and managed the team for a time.